Environmental Impact of Renewable Energy Technologies

 The good news is that burning biomass is an alternative to burning fossil fuels.
 The limitation is that burning biomass releases 66% more CO2 than burning gas for the equivalent amount of heat.
 The debate progresses to questioning whether this CO2 should not count because it is releasing CO2 that has been captured over the last, say, fifteen years or whether there is an assumption that the CO2 released may be recaptured by biomass growth somewhere else over the next generation of growth.

 Incomplete combustion yields carbon monoxide – a poisonous gas – soot and particulates, the precursors of acid rain.
-See Air Quality.
+See Urban Air Quality.

 There are also suggestions that only waste biomass should be counted – because growing biomass, merely to burn it, prevents land being used for food production.
 The accountants also calculate the embedded carbon of transporting wood chips across the oceans to satisfy legislative diktats.